ChigozieCO/aws-bootcamp-cruddur-2023/journal/week4.md

 ### Script to Seed Data

-THis script is called db-seed, it is a bash script that is used to input the above seed data into our schema which schould already have been loaded on our database.
+This script is called db-seed, it is a bash script that is used to input the above seed data into our schema which schould already have been loaded on our database.

 ```sh
 #!/usr/bin/bash